-There is an area with a selection of toys in the designated area of the main field.
-Also during wet weather, use of the campsite marquee is allowed.
-You are welcome to use this whenever you like, but children must not be left unattended and are their parent?s or carer?s responsibility.
+There is a designated area on the main field with a selection of toys.
+You are welcome to use the campsite marquee in wet weather, but children must not be left unattended and are their parent’s or carer’s responsibility.

 There are some cordoned off areas marked by hazard tape.
-If a ball or similar goes into these areas please ask the site manager for assistance.
+If a ball or similar goes into these areas please ask a member of the campsite team for assistance.